Chief Justice Peshawar High Court (PHC), Mohammad Ibrahim Khan Visits Kohat Jail - UrduPoint

 Chief Justice Peshawar High Court (PHC), Mohammad Ibrahim Khan Visits Kohat Jail

-Chief Justice Peshawar High Court (PHC), Mohammad Ibrahim Khan along with District and Sessions Judge Kohat on Thursday visited District Jail Kohat
+Chief Justice Peshawar High Court (PHC), Mohammad Ibrahim Khan on Thursday visited District Jail Kohat

-KOHAT, (UrduPoint / Pakistan Point News - 14th Dec, 2023) Chief Justice Peshawar High Court (PHC), Mohammad Ibrahim Khan along with District and Sessions Judge Kohat on Thursday visited District Jail Kohat.
+KOHAT, (UrduPoint / Pakistan Point News - 14th Dec, 2023) Chief Justice Peshawar High Court (PHC), Mohammad Ibrahim Khan on Thursday visited District Jail Kohat.

-The chief justice was presented with a salute by the jail security staff.
-Superintendent District Jail Kohat Abdul Bari briefed him about the security and facilities being provided to the inmates in Kohat Jail.
+The chief justice was warmly welcomed and received by the District & Sessions Judge & Superintendent Jail, Kohat.

-Chief Justice Muhammad Ibrahim Khan met with the inmates and inquired about the issues being faced by them in the prison.
-He issued necessary orders for resolution to the problems of inmates.
+He inspected every barrack personally and gave a patient hearing to all the prisoners by listening to their complaints.

 APP/vak